bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 I think it's like definitely the way to scale the number of people that are able to make Bitcoin transactions.
 I also see it as being the most decentralized L2 that exists today, which is cool.

-## When does it make sense to use lightning?
+## When does it make sense to use Lightning?

 Jeremy Rubin: 00:01:27